SentinelOne Configuration

 Troubleshooting

-After the SentinelOne integration is set up, the Device Integrations page will show the status as “Waiting to sync”.
+After the SentinelOne integration is set up, the Device Settings page will show the status as “Waiting to sync”.
 During this time, devices may be missing the correct SentinelOne verification state.
 After a few minutes, the Device Integration page will show the most recent sync time and devices will correctly show their state on their device details page.

 A device can be listed as SentinelOne not verified for the following reasons: